wasmerio/wasmer-rust-customabi-example/README.md

 cargo run
 ```

-This should output this to your shell:
+This will output the following in shell:

 ```
 Hello, World! from HOST_NAME